gotlibh/polybot/README.md

 . do you analyze also the "data" field in mempool to see what function he call and what params?

+---- BP-004 - bug fix block print

+In the function enrichTransaction the tx param is a hash not an object, look at the sender

 ------- Pending prompt

 add APIs to be able to connect to the service and